Continual Multimodal Knowledge Graph Construction: Introduction

 \section{Introduction}

-Since multimodal data become increasingly popular on social media platforms, multimodal knowledge graphs (MKGs) have recently attracted huge attention in the community of knowledge graph and multimedia~\cite{MMKG,DBLP:conf/cikm/SunCZWZZWZ20,abs-2210-08759,10.1145/3576921,10.1145/3312738,10.1145/3531267,docunet,chengliang_kg}.
-To avoid the dependence of high-quality MKGs on human-curated semi-structured multimodal data, multimodal knowledge graph construction (MKGC) is proposed~\cite{9154571,ma-etal-2022-template,zhang2023multimodal} to regard multimodal data as complementary information that helps resolve ambiguous multi-sense words and automatically discover facts about entities and relations from massive multimedia information, including Multimodal Named Entity Recognition (MNER)~\cite{WuZCCL020,coling22-flat} and Multimodal Relation Extraction (MRE)~\cite{multimodal-re,chen-etal-2022-hvpnet}.
-While current MKGC models~\cite{multimodal-re,chen-etal-2022-hvpnet,mkgformer} primarily focus on the scenario of ``static'' knowledge graphs, where the size of entity categories and relations remain constant throughout the learning process.
-Models are trained on a single dataset, making them ill-suited for environments where novel entity types and relations arise frequently.
-With the ever-changing landscape of the real world, it is essential to develop models to be better suited for adapting to the emergence of new entity categories and relations, a common occurrence in practical applications due to the constantly evolving nature of the world~\cite{Embracing2020}.
+The rise of multimodal data on social media platforms has sparked significant interest among knowledge graph and multimedia researchers in the domain of multimodal knowledge graphs~\cite{MMKG,chengliang_kg,MMKGR,mm/xuming23,tkde/LiangLZTWYDL24}.
+To address the limitations of relying on human-curated multimodal data and to systematically extract insights from vast multimedia repositories, the concept of Multimodal Knowledge Graph Construction (MKGC) has been proposed~\cite{zhang2023multimodal,keliang_mm}.
+MKGC leverages multimodal data as an additional information source to disambiguate polysemous terms and perform tasks like Multimodal Named Entity Recognition (MNER)\cite{coling22-flat} and Multimodal Relation Extraction (MRE)\cite{multimodal-re}.
+However, existing MKGC architectures~\cite{multimodal-re,mkgformer} primarily focus on ``static'' knowledge graphs, where entity categories and relations remain fixed throughout the learning process.
+These models lack adaptability, especially when confronted with new entity categories and relations.

-To adapt to such a situation where streaming data with new entity categories and relations coming, the paradigm of continual KGC (CKGC) is proposed~\cite{aaai21-continual,wang-etal-2022-shot,xia-etal-2022-learn,RP-CRE-ACL2021-refining} to find a balance between plasticity and stability, that is, \textbf{learning to recognize novel entity categories and relations well} and meanwhile \textbf{avoiding forgetting learned knowledge}.
-Recently, many rehearsal-based CKGC models such as EMAR~\cite{EMAR-han-etal-2020-continual}, CML~\cite{CML-AAAI2021} RP-CRE~\cite{RP-CRE-ACL2021-refining}, \citet{xia-etal-2022-learn} and \citet{wang-etal-2022-shot}, have shown significant progress in overcoming catastrophic forgetting while learning new entity categories and relations.
-EMAR addresses the continual RE task by mimicking the human-like long-term memory mechanism and incorporating episodic memory activation to combat catastrophic forgetting while relying heavily on the capacity of the replay module.
-On the other hand, methods such as those proposed by \citet{xia-etal-2022-learn} and \citet{wang-etal-2022-shot} prevent forgetting previous NER tasks through distillation using synthetic data.
-Additionally, RP-CRE~\cite{RP-CRE-ACL2021-refining} utilizes a relation prototype-based approach to fully leverage typical samples for RE tasks.